tpalko/minikube-minecraft/README.md

 #### backlog

+see why latest p8s backup 2023-04-04-19-14 copied to host but isn't on the container

 * backup improvements:
   * use new file-at-a-time look/copy method to finish copying backups at deploy down
   * extract backup pruning to work independently